Taylor Stubblefield: University of Miami

 Taylor Stubblefield joined the University of Miami football program in January 2019, accepting the position of wide receivers coach.

 Penn State

 Taylor Stubblefield joined the Pennsylvania State University football program in January 2020, accepting the position of wide receivers coach.

 In 2020, Jahan Dotson led the Big Ten in receiving with 884 yards.
 Dotson was also tied as the national leader for receptions of over 60 yards (4) and went on to earn honorable mention All-American.
 Stubblefield also coached Parker Washington to Freshman All American Honors by the athletic.
 Washington finished the season tied for second nationally among true freshman with 6 touchdown receptions.
 Following the completion of the 2020 season, Stubblefield was given the additional title of Offensive Recruiting Coordinator.
-Dotson and Washington both had 820 yards or more receiving in 2021, with Dotson being selected 16th overall in the 2022 NFL Draft.
-Penn State parted ways with Stubblefield in January of 2023.
+Dotson and Washington both had 820 yards or more receiving in 2021, with Dotson being selected 16th overall in the 2022 NFL draft.
+Penn State parted ways with Stubblefield in January 2023.